 For instance, a little cinnamon oil during the winter holiday season can help create a holiday mood.

 Lemon oil can spice up your mood on a dark rainy day.
-And Peppermint can help when you’re experiencing colds or the flu.
+Peppermint can help when you’re experiencing colds or the flu.

 Also, the balance of emotional and hormonal dysfunctions, fight against bacteria and allergies, problems in joints and muscles, poor digestion, insomnia, anxiety, depression, and even weight loss, etc. Choose fountains, especially for essential oil dispersal and aromatherapy.